OsamaMahmood/IP-Ranges-For-Cloud-Provides/README.md

 $ python3 cloud_ip_ranges.py
 ```

-If you don't want any IPv6 addresses in your lists you can use the following tool.
+If you don't want any IPv6 addresses in your lists you can use the following tool:

 Run the tool: